-David Harris was elected to the Board in 2001, serves as the Association’s Board Chairman and serves on the Compliance, Risk and Search Committees.
-Mr. Harris lives in Johnson County and owns property in Somervell, Johnson and Bosque Counties.
-Mr. Harris is President of Bob Harris Oil Company, which is involved in retail gasoline marketing, ranching (cow-calf), real estate development and sand and gravel.
-He serves as the President of Harris Riverbend Farms, a purebred and commercial cow/calf operation, a partner in Mansfield Joint Venture, which is involved in warehouse development, the managing partner of Alvarado Joint Venture, which is involved in real estate development, a partner in Deli Partners, a deli and fast food operation, the managing partner in Brazos Aggregates, a sand and gravel operation and a director of Cleburne Economic Development Board.
+David Harris was elected to the Board in 2001, serves as the Association’s Board Chairman and is a member of the Governance Committee.
+Mr. Harris lives in Johnson County and owns property in Somervell, Johnson, and Bosque Counties.
+Mr. Harris is president of Bob Harris Oil Company, which is involved in retail gasoline marketing, ranching (cow-calf), real estate development, and sand and gravel.
+He is also the president of Harris Riverbend Farms, a purebred and commercial cow-calf operation, a partner in Mansfield Joint Venture, which is involved in warehouse development, the managing partner of Alvarado Joint Venture, which is involved in real estate development, a partner in Deli Partners, a deli and fast food operation, the managing partner in Brazos Aggregates, a sand and gravel operation and a director of Cleburne Economic Development Board.
 Mr. Harris serves on the Somervell County Livestock and Forage Performance Committee.
-He has previously served as President of the Premier Santa Gertrudis Association and Vice-President of Marketing for Santa Gertrudis Breeders International.
+He has previously served as president of the Premier Santa Gertrudis Association and vice-president of marketing for Santa Gertrudis Breeders International.

 Robert Eubanks, Sr., resides near Teague, Texas, was elected to the Board in July 2019 and serves on the Compensation Committee.
 Mr. Eubanks is a third-generation rancher and began purchasing land as a teen to continue to grow the family business.
 He has been self-employed as a rancher all his life.
-Today, he serves as Partner and Co-Manager of Beene & Eubanks Cattle, LLC and oversees day-to-day operations of the business which includes cows, calves and yearlings.
+Today, he serves as Partner and Co-Manager of Beene & Eubanks Cattle, LLC and oversees day-to-day operations of the business which includes cows, calves, and yearlings.
 He is married to Melanie, another third-generation rancher.
 Mr. Eubanks also works with his wife and his father-in-law at Pecan Valley Ranch.
 The two operations encompass over 9500 acres in Freestone and Limestone Counties and run approximately 1550 mother cows.

 Gil Flautt V is a resident of the Novice Community in the Blossom area of Lamar County, Texas.
-Mr. Flautt was elected to the Board in January 2019 and serves on the Audit and Compensation Committees.
-Mr. Flautt is a self-employed rancher whose beef cattle operation includes cows, calves and yearlings.
+Mr. Flautt was elected to the Board in January 2019 and serves on the Compensation Committee.
+Mr. Flautt is a self-employed rancher whose beef cattle operation includes cows, calves, and yearlings.
 Ranching has been his principal occupation for the past five years.
 He earned a BS degree in Agribusiness from Sam Houston State University and returned to his family’s ranch upon graduation.
 He currently serves on the Paris Rodeo & Horse Club board.
 He is a member of the Texas Farm Bureau and the Novice Baptist Church.
 His wife is Celeste Flautt.

 Cody Hughes was elected to the Board in 2019 and serves on the Audit Committee.
-Mr. Hughes was raised on a family farm in Roscoe, Texas and is a sixth-generation farmer who farms cotton and wheat in Nolan, Mitchell and Fisher Counties.
+Mr. Hughes was raised on a family farm in Roscoe, Texas and is a sixth-generation farmer who farms cotton and wheat in Nolan, Mitchell, and Fisher Counties.
 Mr. Hughes farms individually and through a partnership with his father, CWH Farms.
 He and his wife Amy and two children reside on their farm south of Roscoe, where they also maintain a cow-calf operation.
 Before returning to the farm full time, Mr. Hughes graduated from Tarleton State University with a degree in Agricultural Services and Development.
 After College, he was employed by the United States Department of Agriculture, Farm Service Agency for seven years.
-He served as County Executive Director of Victoria, Gaines and Jones Counties.
+He served as County Executive Director of Victoria, Gaines, and Jones Counties.
 Mr. Hughes currently serves as a member of the National Cotton Council, Nolan County Farm Bureau, Plains Cotton Cooperative Association, Rolling Plains Cotton Growers and Central Rolling Plains Co-op Gin.
 He is a supporter of the Highland FFA and Nolan County Junior Livestock Show.

-Tina Murphy was elected to the Board in July 2019 and serves on the Compensation and Risk Committees.
+Tina Murphy was elected to the Board in July 2019 and serves on the Compensation and Governance Committees.
 Mrs. Murphy lives and operates in DeKalb, Bowie County, Texas and has been involved in ranching most of her life but it has been her principal occupation for the last five year’s.
 Concurrently, she is employed at a veterinary supply company in which her husband is part owner.
 In addition, she is an independent contractor for a third-party verification company for beef operations.
 Prior to working at the vet supply business, she was a cattle buyer for an all-natural branded beef company for eleven years.
 She earned a BS degree in Biology from Quachita Baptist University and a Master of Science in Animal Science from Texas A&M University.
 Mrs. Murphy is involved in community organizations such as DeKalb K.A.R.E.S., the Booster Club, and her church.
 Mrs. Murphy’s husband is David and they have a son and three daughters.

-Bert Pruett was elected to the board in 1984 and currently serves on the Audit Committee.
-Mr. Pruett lives near Slidell in Northwest Denton County, is a self-employed grain farmer, and maintains an operation of cattle, wheat, milo, corn and hay.
-Mr. Pruett serves as the Treasurer of the Greenwood-Slidell Volunteer Fire Department, President of the Denton-Wise County Farmers Union, and Chairman of the Deacons of the First Baptist Church in Slidell, Texas.
+Bert Pruett was elected to the Board in 1984 and currently serves on the Audit Committee.
+Mr. Pruett lives near Slidell in northwest Denton County, is a self-employed grain farmer, and maintains an operation of cattle, wheat, milo, corn, and hay.
+Mr. Pruett serves as the Treasurer of the Greenwood-Slidell Volunteer Fire Department, president of the Denton-Wise County Farmers Union, and Chairman of the Deacons of the First Baptist Church in Slidell, Texas.

 Stockholder Director Elections